 - 2.1 Drift geology of the area is predominantly sands and gravel formed up to around 3 million years ago.
-This is occasionally in a clay matrix and is sometimes capped by about 300mm of 'cover loam'. - 2.2 The Colchester Garrison cricket ground is located to the south of Napier Road, east of Circular Road East, west of Mersea Road and north of the recently built the St John's Green Primary School (Fig. 1).
-The pitch is level at c.
-34m OD. - 2.3 The archaeological context of A-ground (cricket pitch) is well understood following a series of evaluations and excavations conducted in adjacent areas since 2000 (See Fig. 2). - 2.4 Neolithic and Bronze Age features (mainly pits) have been identified during the Colchester Garrison Alienated Land project within Areas C1, C2 either side of Circular Road North/Napier Road, from immediately to the north-west of the cricket ground, with a further example within Flagstaff Road (CAT Report 412, 2011) (Fig. 2).
-There are currently no Neolithic or Bronze Age finds known from A Ground.
+This is occasionally in a clay matrix, and is sometimes capped by about 300mm of 'cover loam'.
+Archaeology predominately of Roman date has been recorded at depths of c.400- 1200mm across the Site. - 2.2 Ground level at B Ground in the northern area of Abbey Field, Colchester is approximately is between c.28 and 29m OD.
+The land slopes gently down to an east west aligned dry valley that is followed by the course of Circular Road South (the repair to the replacement sewer is located on grass to the north side of the valley bottom. - 2.3 The archaeological context of B-ground, including the car park site and the hockey pitch is well understood following a series of evaluations and excavations conducted in adjacent areas since 2000. - 2.4 Neolithic and Bronze Age features (mainly pits) have been identified during the Alienated Land project within Areas C1, C2 either side of Circular Road North/Napier Road, approximately 100m north-east of the hockey pitch, with a further example within Flagstaff Road (CAT 2011).
+There are currently no Neolithic or Bronze Age finds known from the B Ground locations or the sewer replacement zone).
 The Area C1 pits contained both Mildenhall Ware and Peterborough Ware may have been transitional between to the middle/late Neolithic traditions (CAT Report 412, 2011).
-A pit within Alienated Land Area C2 contained Beaker pottery typical of the late 3rd millennium to early 2nd millennium BC (RPS 2015).
-The trenching there found no features of this date whilst a single worked flint with retouch typical of the later prehistoric period was found residually within a later feature (CAT 2015, 13). - 2.5 A Deverel-Rimbury-type burial with calcined (cremated) bone is also reported from the west side of the Abbey Field (Essex Historic Environment Record or EHER no 11876). - 2.6 Late Bronze Age occupation pits were identified in 2004/5 and 2013 to the west of Abbey Field, in Alienated Land Areas J1 and H (CAT 2011).
+A pit within Alienated Land Area C2 to the immediate east of the Arena contained Beaker pottery typical of the late 3rd millennium to early 2nd millennium BC (RPS 2015).
+The stage 1a trenching found no features of this date whilst a single worked flint with retouch typical of the later prehistoric period was found residually within a later feature (CAT 2015, 13). - 2.5 A Deverel-Rimbury-type burial with calcined (cremated) bone is reported from the west side of the Abbey Field, 500m west of the proposed foul sewer replacement (Essex Historic Environment Record or EHER no 11876). - Late Bronze Age occupation pits were identified in 2004/5 and 2013 to the west of Abbey Field, in Alienated Land Areas J1 and H (CAT 2011).
 Late Bronze Age pits were also found in the northern zone of St John's Abbey (UAD event 3019) and within Alienated Land Trench WBT4 (CAT 2011) at Flagstaff Road, whilst a Bronze Age burial urn was found in the southern area of Abbey Field (UAD event no. 1237).
-A pit/posthole (CRNF50) containing probable Late Bronze Age/Early Iron Age sherds was also found during the Circular Road North works to the west side of Abbey Field in 2007 (CAT 2011). - 2.7 Pre-oppidum phase Iron Age activity is relatively sparse within Abbey Field and its surrounds but two parallel droveway ditches (CRNF41 & CRNF42) contained probable Middle-Late Iron Age sherds and several other Iron Age features were excavated immediately west of B-Ground during the relaying of Circular Road North (CAT 2011).
-The other principal discovery from the wider area of the New Garrison is the remains of a late Middle Iron Age round-house within a ditched enclosure, south of the former Ypres Road and about 600m to the south of Circular Road South. - 2.8 Iron Age and the Oppidum: The watching brief sites fall within the eastern area of the pre-Roman (late Iron Age) oppidum of Camulodunum (CAT Report 97, CAT 2000).
-The only above-ground traces of this oppidum are the linear banks and ditches of the defensive dyke system that surrounded it but the closest of these is located in the south-east corner the former Hyderabad and Meeanee Barracks well to the east of Mersea Road (ibid).
-The oppidum has only two main confirmed centres of activity: at modern Gosbecks Farm (2km south-west of the Garrison), which was a Late Iron Age (LIA) and Roman rural farmstead (and possibly the home of the Catuvelluani tribe's king, Cunobelin); and Sheepen (2km north-west of the Garrison), which was the industrial and trading centre.
-Apart from these two large centres it is likely that there were a number of smaller domestic and farming sites in the oppidum.
-One of these farms was identified by the field boundaries paddocks and other features recorded at Kirkee & McMunn Barracks in 1994 (Shimmin 1998: figs 8, 11) and another farmstead with origins in the latest Iron Age was investigated in 2010 at the former Goojerat Barracks to the west side of the south-west corner of Abbey Field in 2010 (CAT Report 588, CAT 2012).
-Late Iron Age cremation urns were also found within mitigation Area 6 for the New Garrison in 2003 to the east of the former Kirkee McMunn Barracks (CAT in association with RPS 2005) and in the southern and south-eastern areas of Abbey Field in 1904 and 1905 (west of the TA Centre) respectively (UAD event nos.
-1246 & 1248).
+A pit/posthole (CRNF50) containing probable Late Bronze Age/Early Iron Age sherds was also found during the Circular Road North works to the west side of Abbey Field (CAT 2011). - 2.7 Pre-oppidum phase Iron Age activity is relatively sparse within Abbey Field and its surrounds but two parallel droveway ditches (CRNF41 & CRNF42) contained probable Middle-Late Iron Age sherds and several other Iron Age features were excavated immediately west of B-Ground during the relaying of Circular Road North (CAT 2011).
+The other principal discovery from the wider area of the New Garrison is the remains of a late Middle Iron Age round-house within a ditched enclosure, south of the former Ypres Road and about 600m to the south of Circular Road South (drain replacement).